 Your certificate will be awarded to you upon successfully completing your GMC approved training programme.
 Around four months before your expected completion date, you should receive an invitation from GMC and apply online as soon as you can.

 How joining a medical services can help prior to qualifying

 Hunting for jobs after you qualify as a new GP can be challenging without any prior experience in the market.
 Compared to other sectors, working in healthcare can also prove more difficult as it involves filling out the correct medical forms, going through a few rounds of in-depth interviews and ensuring your compliance information is up to date.

-Sourcing roles through a medical recruitment agency can help to take away the stress of the hiring process, as well as be a great source of ongoing career support and guidance.
+Sourcing roles through a medical services can help to take away the stress of the hiring process, as well as be a great source of ongoing career support and guidance.
 When looking ahead to the end of your training, it would be wise to consider reputable agencies as they will help you to find your perfect job in the right location.

 Find your next GP position with Key Medical Services